-Anesthetic eye drops do not affect the eye muscles, so you can move your eyes during surgery.
+Anesthetic eye drops don't affect the eye muscles, so you can move your eyes during surgery.
 You will therefore be asked to look in one direction and keep your eyes still throughout the procedure.
-Because you need to be very calm and focused to do this, anesthetic eye drops are not the right option for everyone, and are only considered for short operations.
+Because you need to be very calm and focused to do this, anesthetic eye drops aren't the right option for everyone, and are only considered for short operations.

 How effective is surgery?

-About 9 out of 10 people can see better after surgery than before.
-“Better” means sharper and seeing more contrast.
+About 9 out of 10 people can see better after surgery than before: they have sharper vision with more contrast.
 Near- and far-sightedness improve, and you can see more in dim light.
 So surgery can improve your quality of life and make everyday activities easier.
 Many people are able to do things that were no longer possible, or were difficult, before they had cataract surgery – like driving a car, reading and working at a computer screen.
 But it can take a few weeks or months for your eyesight to improve as much as possible.

 The artificial lens will usually last for a lifetime and won't wear out or become cloudy.
 This means that it probably won’t need to be replaced.
 But sometimes a secondary cataract (also known as posterior capsule opacity) develops.
-This is where people’s eyesight gets worse again months or years after surgery because the back of the lens capsule becomes cloudy.
-It is estimated that about 50 to 100 out of 1,000 people develop secondary cataracts within five years of initial cataract surgery.
+If the rear (posterior) lens capsule becomes cloudy in the months or years after the operation, it will cause your vision to worsen again.
+It is estimated that about 5 to 10 out of 100 people develop secondary cataracts within five years of initial cataract surgery.
 Secondary cataracts can be treated with a laser.

 What are the possible complications?

-Cataract surgery does not usually cause complications.
+Cataract surgery doesn't usually cause complications.
 But inflammations, injuries, bleeding and wound-healing problems are possible.
 This can lead to vision problems that need to be treated.
 The most common problems are listed below.

-- Damage to the iris or eyeball: in about 1 to 5 out of 1,000 procedures
+- Damage to the iris or eyeball: in less than 1 out of 100 people

-- Inflammation inside of the eye (endophthalmitis): in about 1 to 2 out of 1,000 procedures
+- Inflammation inside the eye (endophthalmitis): in less than 1 out of 100 people

 Some complications are more likely if the eye is numbed using an injection (see above).
 People who have other eye conditions have a higher risk of complications too.

-Most complications do not have any long-term consequences, but they can lead to temporary problems such as impaired vision or slower wound healing.
+Most complications don't have any long-term consequences, but they can lead to temporary problems such as impaired vision or slower wound healing.
 You might have to take medication for a while, or further eye surgery might be needed.

-The most serious complication is an inflammation inside of the eye.
+The most serious complication is an inflammation inside the eye.
 This happens when germs get into the inside of the eye, causing an infection.
 Symptoms include pain, swelling, a red eye and severe vision problems.
-If these kinds of symptoms occur in the days and weeks following surgery, it is important to go to an eye doctor immediately.
+If these kinds of symptoms occur in the days and weeks following surgery, it's important to go to an eye doctor immediately.
 Inflammation may lead to blindness or loss of the eye, so it needs to be treated with antibiotics as quickly as possible.
-Bleeding in the eye can cause serious complications too.
-But it occurs in even less than 1 out of 1,000 people, making it rarer than inflammation of the inside of the eye.
+Bleeding in the eye can cause serious problems too.
+But this happens in much less than 1 out of 100 people – this makes bleeding even less common than inflammations in the eye.

 How do the various artificial lenses differ?